Pro Taste

 A day to celebrate legumes!

 Beyond their culinary diversity, beans offer a myriad of health benefits.
-They are a rich source of protein, fibre, vitamins, and minerals, making them a staple in plant-based diets.
+They are a rich source of protein, fiber, vitamins, and minerals, making them a staple in plant-based diets.

 In this article, we’ve sampled the rich, diverse, and flavourful world of bean-based dishes.
 These versatile legumes have brought joy and nourishment to people and transcended borders and cultures.
 So, next time you’re in the kitchen, consider whipping up one of these delightful bean dishes and take your taste buds on a global adventure.